How to reduce supplier carbon emissions

 The benefits for suppliers

-You can use different ways of encouraging suppliers to track and reduce emissions.
+There are many different ways of encouraging suppliers to track and reduce emissions.
 For example, you can have a supplier recognition program.
 Additionally, you can work closely with your procurement team to prioritize low-emission suppliers or impose certain sustainability requirements on suppliers.

 Net zero is an ongoing process.
 Make sure to follow up with suppliers at least yearly.